Rachana-Kaparthi/Sound-based-smart-switch/README.md

                 //------------------------------------------------------------
             }

-            // delay(500);// waiting for almost 1 sec before sensing the input so that the present sound subsides int i,j;
+            int i,j;
             for (i = 0; i < 10; i++) {
                  for (j = 0; j < 10; j++) {